What is Mississippi State University doing to provide the COVID-19 vaccine?

-Your second Pfizer dose should be taken three to six weeks after your first.
-If you received your first dose from Mississippi State University, you may schedule your second dose by visiting https://covidvaccine.msstate.edu/.
-If you received your first dose of Pfizer from another source and would like to get the second from Mississippi State, please call 662-325-2055.
+Your second Pfizer dose should be taken at least three weeks after your first.
+If you received your first dose of Pfizer at least three weeks ago, you may schedule your second dose by visiting https://covidvaccine.msstate.edu/.
 If your first dose was the Moderna vaccine, you will need to find a provider offering that vaccine.

 How many shots will I need?
 What happens if I don’t take the second shot?

-The Pfizer vaccine requires two shots to offer the best protection.
-These shots should be taken three to six weeks apart.
+The Pfizer vaccine requires two shots to be considered “fully vaccinated”.
+These shots should be taken at least three weeks apart.
 Not taking the second shot may leave you vulnerable to catching COVID-19.
-Additionally, if you only receive one of the Pfizer doses, you would not be considered fully vaccinated and would have to quarantine if exposed to a person with COVID-19.
-If you choose to take the Janssen (Johnson & Johnson) vaccine, you will only need one shot.
+If you only receive one of the Pfizer doses, you would not be considered fully vaccinated and would have to quarantine if exposed to a person with COVID-19.

 What are the side effects from taking the vaccine?

 Some side effects have been reported from the COVID-19 vaccines.
 While most of these were minor and short-lasting, you should consult your physician if you have questions or concerns about taking any vaccine, particularly if you are prone to severe allergic reactions.